xulaus/mr_bump/README.md

 If you wish to make manual changes to the output, type <kbd>e</kbd> and press <kbd>Enter</kbd>.
 This will update your `CHANGELOG.md` and drop you into a nano editor to make modifications to the `CHANGELOG.md`.
 Make the required modifications and exit nano using the usual commands.

-When you have finished editing you will see the following options:
+When you have finished editing you will be able to review your changes and be presented with the following options:

 ```
 [A]ccept modified changes / [C]ancel Release :